 Sleep is important for everyone, but especially for pregnant women.
 Poor sleep in pregnancy can make a pregnant girl wanna cry!
 A healthy dose of 7 or more hours of sleep is crucial to the well-being of a pregnant woman and her unborn baby or babies.
 Research has shown that good quality sleep during pregnancy reduces the risk of birth complications.
-In addition to that, more than 20% of women who have sleep problems during pregnancy need to undergo cesarean section and might experience longer labour.
+In addition to that, more than 20% of women who have sleep problems during pregnancy need to undergo a cesarean section and might experience longer labor.
 BELOW, SEE THE CAUSE OF POOR SLEEP IN PREGNANCY AND SCROLL DOWN TO SEE THE REMEDIES

 The Top 8 Causes of Poor Sleep In Pregnancy

 98% of women experience disturbed or interrupted sleep and just poor sleep in pregnancy.
 Different pregnancy trimesters come with different challenges:

 - MORNING SICKNESS – The first trimester is the period between conceiving and the third month of pregnancy.
 A woman experiences many changes affecting the quality of her sleep.
 Morning sickness can show up during any stage but especially the first trimester of pregnancy.
 Contrary to popular belief, morning sickness can occur at any time of the day – including nighttime!
 When it happens at night, sleep is definitely interrupted when you feel like hugging the toilet bowl or you’re dealing with searing pain in your esophagus.

 - SLEEPING DURING THE DAY – Another common cause of poor sleep is extreme fatigue.
 This leads to oversleeping during the day which causes wakefulness at night.

 - SORE BOOBIES – Breast tenderness makes it hard to get comfortable.
 A u-shaped pillow is perfect in such instances.